dshivnit/cyber-security-course/cyber-security-course/4.0 Networking/DNS (Domain Name System)/DNS (Domain Name System).md

  *Expand with more topics here as there is plenty from Day004 and on the topic in general..*

+- DNS
+	- Domain Name System
+	- Provides a simple way for us to communicate with devices on the Internet without remembers complex numbers (ie IP Addresses v4/6)
+- Top-Level Domain (TLD)
+	- ccTLD (Country Code Top-Level Domain)
+		- .nz
+		- .au
+		- .us
+	- gTLD (Generic Top-Level Domain)
+		- .com
+		- .biz
+	- The last bit in a URL/Domain Name
+- Second-Level Domain
+	- example.com (example here would be the Second Level Domain name)
+	- Limited to 63 characters
+	- Only the use of a-z, 0-9 and hyphen characters (cannot start or end with hyphens nor have consecutive hyphens, sorry Mr Hyphen)
+- Subdomains
+	- Presented to the left of the Second-Level Domain in a given full domain name
+	- Has the same creation restrictions as the Second-Level Domain
+	- Limited to 63 characters and the same restrictions as a SLD, well second level domain
+	-
 - DNS Root Servers
 	- DNC - Domain Name Commission(er)
 	- BIND